 Length: 127 minutes / 2.11 hours

 Some card games aren’t necessarily based on the luck of the draw.
 Take blackjack, for instance.
-In films like 21 (2008) or Rain Man (1988), we see that an in-depth knowledge of the cards that have been played, combined with a knowledge of which cards remain, can result in some solid outcomes with sizeable winnings.
-While the drama of these card games comes from trying not to get caught by the casino, the drama in card games like poker come with the people playing the game.
+In films like 21 (2008) or Rain Man (1988), we see how an in-depth knowledge of the cards that have been played, combined with a knowledge of which cards remain, can result in some solid outcomes with sizeable winnings.
+While the drama of these card games comes from trying not to get caught by the casino, the drama in card games like poker comes with the people playing the game.
 While much of poker is determined by the luck of the draw, the human element of reading people’s reactions and being able to bluff effectively are what make this game a little more interesting.
-Of course, I’m speaking in the strictly theatrical sense of interesting, since most of the professional poker I’ve seen has been pretty boring.
+Of course, I’m speaking in the strictly theatrical sense of interesting, since most of the professional poker matches I’ve seen have been pretty boring.

 Based on the television show of the same name, Maverick (1994) follows the eponymous Bret Maverick (Mel Gibson) as he sets out to prove that he can play five-card draw poker better than anyone else in the world.
 Unfortunately, the tournament he plans to enter has a hefty entrance fee, so he sets out to collect on some debts to make up the difference.
 Since he is not the only person in town who wants to enter the tournament, he soon runs across rival poker players, Angel (Alfred Molina) and Annabelle Bransford (Jodie Foster).
 While Angel has his reasons for keeping Maverick from playing in the tournament, Annabelle teams up with Maverick to “earn” enough money for both of them to enter via a con involving a Russian Grand Duke.
-Once the cards are dealt and the hands are played, four players remain, of which three of them are Angel, Bransford, and Maverick.
+Once the cards are dealt, and the hands are played, four players remain, of which three of them are Angel, Bransford, and Maverick.
 Who will emerge as the victor?